bandhanRoy/realtime-chat-app-backend/README.md

 For running this project a couple of steps of needs to be followed which are as follows

-1. A .env file needs to created having the following configuration Keys          | Values        | Description
+Keys          | Values        | Description
 ------------- |-------------  | -------------
 PORT          | 8181          | This can be any value this is where your server will start running